 Fermented mustard is assertive, acidic, and deeply complex in its flavor.
-And, it's also one of the easiest fermented vegetable recipes that you can make.
-That's because it takes only about five minutes to stir the ingredients together, and then you let all the beneficial bacteria finish the work.
+It's also one of the easiest fermented vegetable recipes you can make.
+That's because it takes about five minutes to stir the ingredients together, and then you let all the beneficial bacteria finish the work.

 Over a few days, the bacteria will transform the mustard seeds and sea salt into a savory condiment that tastes amazing slathered on whole-grain sourdough bread with aged cheese and shaved ham.